zk/clojuredocs/README.md

 * Figure out how to get all the existing users hooked up to their GH accounts.
 * 301 old var urls to new
+* Tag / show which runtimes a var is available in (clj / cljs)

 ## License